 A floor lift is a powered patient lift often used to assist a person who has fallen to get back on their feet.
 Floor lifts are mobile and can be moved from room to room or even taken along on vacation to assist with patient transfers.
 Powered patient lifts are also commonly called people lifts, handicap lifts, and hospital lifts, and they decrease the risk of caregiver strain and injury.
 Most floor lifts require a sling, which wraps around the back of the patient and attaches to the lift.

 Offering a wide range of options and movement, ceiling lifts help a caregiver raise, lower, tilt, and roll a patient.
-A ceiling lift is either mounted on a rail system that is permanently installed or it’s a freestanding lift that hydraulically lifts and transfers patients in a sling-seat.
-These patient transfer devices require the use of a sling and are popular because their overhead design decreases floor clutter and frees up space in smaller rooms.
+A ceiling lift is either mounted on a rail system that is permanently installed or it’s a freestanding lift that hydraulically lifts and transfers patients in a sling seat.
+These patient transfer devices require a sling and are popular because their overhead design decreases floor clutter and frees up space in smaller rooms.
 Weight capacity is a significant factor when choosing the most appropriate ceiling lift.
-Ceiling lifts by Handicare come in a variety of options, making it easy to purchase an all-inclusive lift and track package.
+Ceiling lifts by Handicare come in various options, making purchasing an all-inclusive lift and track package easy.

 A bed transfer aid helps move an individual from one side of the bed to the other, assists in sitting a user up, or moving them to and from a bed to a chair or wheelchair.
 This type of mobility aid significantly reduces the risk of injury to a patient or caregiver while changing a patient’s position or getting them in and out of bed.